 They can also be very stubborn and difficult to remove.
 They definitely cannot be stretched out in the traditional way we think of stretching.
 If this is attempted whilst the TrPs are still present in the involved muscle(s), it will typically make symptoms worse or at the very least, perpetuate the symptoms.

 No, virtually never.
 Only if there is swelling or inflammation, will we consider applying ice.

 Do not ice trigger points (or the muscles that have trigger points) unless we specifically tell you to do so!

-If your therapist is advising ice for your trigger points, (when there is no indication present) then they know very little (if anything) about this therapy.
+If your therapist is advising ice for your trigger points, (when there is no indication present) then they know very little, if anything, about Trigger Point therapy.

-Trigger points are most effectively treated when the involved muscle is kept warm, and those suffering from the symptoms of active TrPs, say that heat (especially moist heat) makes the symptoms more bearable.
+Trigger points are most effectively treated when the involved muscle is kept warm (i.e. vasodialation).
+Those suffering from the symptoms of active TrPs, say that heat (especially moist heat) makes the symptoms more bearable.
 Icing these muscles will only serve to make things worse by causing the muscle tissue to contract and consequently the trigger points re-forming.

 Keep in mind that any type of chilling to the skin (e.g. cool air, or swimming) may possibly penetrate into underlying muscle tissue; this chilling of the involved muscles will likely allow trigger points to re-establish in the muscles we are treating.

 Short answer – NO. (although mild activity is okay).
 I advise my clients that the involved muscle should be considered an injured/dysfunctional organ.
 Since TrPs prohibit development of the involved muscle (i.e. building muscle mass) – exercising the involved muscle(s) will very likely make the problem worse, as other muscles that do a similar function as the involved muscle, (Functional Unit) will start to compensate for the involved muscle… this extra burden to these compensating muscles will likely cause them to develop trigger points, thereby compounding the problem.